Supplemental Privacy Notice for California Residents

 Deletion Request Rights

 You have the right to request that we delete any of your personal information that we collected and retained, subject to certain exceptions.
 Once we receive and confirm your verifiable consumer request (as described below), we will delete (and direct our service providers to delete) your personal information from our records, unless an exception applies.

 We may deny your deletion request if retaining the information is necessary for us or our service provider(s) to:

-- Complete the transaction for which we collected the personal information, provide a good or service that you requested, take actions reasonably anticipated within the context of our ongoing business relationship with you, fulfill the terms of a written warranty or product recall conducted in accordance with federal law, or otherwise perform our contract with you;
+- Complete the transaction for which we collected the personal information, provide a good that you requested, take actions reasonably anticipated within the context of our ongoing business relationship with you, fulfill the terms of a written warranty or product recall conducted in accordance with federal law, or otherwise perform our contract with you;

 - Detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity, or prosecute those responsible for such activities;

 - Debug products to identify and repair errors that impair existing intended functionality;

 - Exercise free speech, ensure the right of another consumer to exercise their free speech rights, or exercise another right provided for by law;

 - Comply with the California Electronic Communications Privacy Act (Cal.
 Penal Code § 1546 et. seq.);

 - Engage in public or peer-reviewed scientific, historical, or statistical research in the public interest that adheres to all other applicable ethics and privacy laws, when the information’s deletion may likely render impossible or seriously impair the research’s achievement, if you previously provided informed consent;